-Elevate your career with the most comprehensive cancer exercise training program in the
+Elevate your career with the most comprehensive cancer exercise training program in the WORLD!

 In 2019 researchers from the American College of Sports Medicine (ACSM) reviewed hundreds of epidemiologic studies on the link between physical activity and both cancer risk and cancer mortality.
 The analysis of the findings by a panel of experts representing 17 partner organizations, including ASCO, the American Cancer Society, and the National Cancer Institute, resulted in new exercise recommendations for cancer prevention and improved quality of life for cancer survivors.